-- 1. Injection into the node by the local processor port. - 2.
-Transfer from the current node to a neighbor node. - 3.
-Transfer from the neighbor node to a current node. - 4.
-Ejection from the current node to a processor by the local processor port.
+- 1. Packet injection into the node by the local processor port. - 2.
+Packet transfer from the current node to a neighbor node. - 3.
+Packet transfer from the neighbor node to a current node. - 4.
+Packet ejection from the current node to a processor by the local processor port.

 SPN subnet \mathcal{N}1 is shown in Figure 5.
-Transition A_l generates the packets at a given rate λ and puts them in place WB_l .
+The transition A_l generates the packets at a given rate λ and puts them in place WB_l .
 An inhibitor arc with cardinality K_l from WB_l to A_l is needed to ensure that the population of packets waiting to enter the node from the current node is finite.
 If K_l is smaller than the actual theoretical maximum number of packets waiting to enter the node from the local node, the inhibitor arc introduces an approximation through truncation of the state space.